EdidiongEsu/capital_bikeshare/README.md

 9) **Do this only when necessary** --- Use `terraform destroy` to destroy previously-created infrastructure.
 10) (Optional if using compute engine) -- Create an ssh to connect with your compute instance.
 You can refer to this [Video](https://www.youtube.com/watch?v=vw-j8Tm3OmM) and this [longer Video](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=15) for detailed explanation and how to connect via Vs code.
 11) The second Video shows how to create a config file to aid update the External IPs of the compute instance anytime you suspend/restart the compute instance.
 Remember the compute engine is a virtual machine and a local machine can be used for this project but it does make things easier.
-12) Go to your terminal and ssh into your remote instance
+12) Go to your terminal and ssh into your remote instance.

 ![image](https://github.com/EdidiongEsu/capital_bikeshare/blob/main/img/ssh.PNG)

 ### 4) Mage